MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

    $PSVersionTable
    ```

-   Here is the output from Azure Cloud Shell, which is **the most recent version of both Azure CLI and     PowerShell**:
+   Here's the output from Azure Cloud Shell, which is **the most recent version of both Azure CLI and     PowerShell**:

    ```output
    {